hunterthe100/Double-Dabble/README.md

 # Double-Dabble
-A Double Dabble circut in Logisim
+A Double Dabble circuit in Logisim

 Public Domain